Ahmad Ibrahim (Singaporean politician): Biography

 Born in Penang, Ahmad attended Penang Free School.

 Ahmad contested in Sembawang as an independent candidate during the 1955 general election and won.

 A former First Branch Secretary of the All-Singapore Fire Brigade Employees Union and Vice-President of the Naval Base Labour Union, Ahmad was co-opted into the People's Action Party's Central Executive Committee in 1956.
 During the 1959 general election, he was re-elected as a Member of the Legislative Assembly as a PAP candidate.

 When the PAP government formed its first Cabinet that year, Ahmad served as Minister for Health.
 He was also appointed Assistant Secretary-General of the party's CEC.
 After a Cabinet reshuffle in September 1961, Ahmad was appointed Minister for Labour.

-Ahmad died on 21 August 1962, at the age of 35, at Singapore General Hospital after a prolonged illness while holding the portfolio of Minister for Labour.
+Ahmad died on 21 August 1962, at the age of 35, at Singapore General Hospital after a prolonged liver illness while holding the portfolio of Minister for Labour.
 He was accorded a state funeral and buried at Bidadari Cemetery.

 Legacy

-Jalan Ahmad Ibrahim—a road in Boon Lay, Ahmad Ibrahim Primary School, Ahmad Ibrahim Secondary School and Masjid Ahmad Ibrahim in Yishun are named after him.
+Jalan Ahmad Ibrahim—a road in Boon Lay, Ahmad Ibrahim Primary School, Ahmad Ibrahim Secondary School, and Masjid Ahmad Ibrahim in Yishun are named after him.